nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 This example uses an `ownKeys` trap that first calls `Reflect.ownKeys()` to get the default list of keys for the target.
 Then, the `filter()` method is used to filter out keys that are strings and begin with an underscore character.
 The proxy object has three properties added, `name`, `_name`, and `nameSymbol`.
 When `Object.getOwnPropertyNames()` is called on `proxy`, only the `name` property is returned.
 Similarly, only `nameSymbol` is returned when `Object.getOwnPropertySymbols()` is called on `proxy`.
 The `_name` property doesn't appear in either result because it has been filtered out.

 While the `ownKeys` proxy trap allows you to alter the keys returned from a small set of operations, it does not affect more commonly used operations such as the `for-of` loop and `Object.keys()`.
-To alter those, you'll need to use the `enumerate` trap.
+Those cannot be altered using proxies.

 ### Function Proxies Using the `apply` and `construct` traps